-CAREER: Sabrina Soussan has served as the Chief Executive Officer of the Mobility Division of Siemens AG since October 2017.
-Previously she served as the Chief Executive Officer of Seimens AG's High-Speed, Commuter Trains, Locomotive, Metro and Light Rail business unit from October 2015 to September 2017.
-Ms. Soussan has held several other leadership positions in various other divisions of Siemens, including the Vice President of Sustainability and Energy Management of the Siemens Switzerland Ltd. Building Technologies Division, the head of strategy, marketing and global account management for the Building Automation unit and the head of Powertrain business for Renault Nissan (Europe and Japan) for Siemens Automotive division.
+Sabrina Soussan has served as the Chief Executive Officer of Siemens Mobility since October 2017.
+Previously she served as the Chief Executive Officer of Siemens AG's High-Speed, Commuter Trains, Locomotive, Metro and Light Rail business unit from October 2015 to September 2017.
+Ms. Soussan has held several other leadership positions in various other divisions of Siemens, including the Vice President of Sustainability and Energy Management of the Siemens Switzerland Ltd. Building Technologies Division, the head of strategy, marketing and global account management for the Building Automation unit and the head of the Powertrain business for Renault Nissan (Europe and Japan) for Siemens Automotive division.
 Ms. Soussan held various other positions at Siemens since she joined in 1997.
 Prior to Siemens, she was an Engine Research & Development Engineer for Renault.
+Ms. Soussan has also served as a Director of Schaeffler AG since 2019.